groundtruth/pozi_api/README.md

     RESTFUL_GEOF_PG_USERNAME
     RESTFUL_GEOF_PG_PASSWORD

+### Other configuration

+Can be set with the following variables

+    RESTFUL_GEOF_OPEN_CORS   # no CORS restrictions if set 'true'

 ### Webserver

 RestfulGeof is a rack app and can be served in various ways.
 One option is to